alexhkurz/BlocklyPrisonersDilemma/README.md

 - There is no support for organising tournaments, keeping stats.
 ## Functionality

+- Register (makes you known as Player 0 or Player 1 to the server).
-- Design a strategy for the iterated prisoner's dilemma.
+- Design a strategy by dragging blocks from the toolbox to the workspace.
-- Play your strategy against another one.
+- Send Blocks to server.
+- After Player 0  and Player 1 sent their strategy, the server plays them against each other.
+- The result is sent back to the players.
+- Leave allows another player to join.

 ## To see what it does